Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Numerical Experiments

 \end{expl}

 \begin{expl}[Shock cloud interaction problem] {\rm This problem describes the disruption of a high density cloud by a strong shock wave.
 Our setup is the same as in \cite{HeTang2012RMHD}.
-Different from the setup in \cite{MignoneHLLCRMHD}, the magnetic field is not orthogonal to the slab plane so that the magnetic divergence-free treatment has to be imposed.
 The computational domain is $[-0.2,1.2]\times [0,1]$, with the left boundary specified as inflow condition and the others as outflow conditions.
-Initially, a shock wave moves to the right from $x=0.05$, with the left and right states ${\vec V}_L = (3.86859,0.68,0,0,0,0.84981,-0.84981,1.25115)^\top$ and ${\vec V}_R = (1,0,0,0,0,0.16106,0.16106,0.05)^\top$, respectively, where the vector $\bf V$ denotes the primitive variables as defined in \eqref{priV}.
+Initially, a shock wave moves to the right from $x=0.05$, with the left and right states

+respectively.
 There exists a rest circular cloud centred at the point $(0.25,0.5)$ with radius 0.15.
 The cloud has the same states to the surrounding fluid except for a higher density of 30.
 Figure~\ref{fig:SC} displays the schlieren images of rest-mass density logarithm and magnetic pressure logarithm at $t=1.2$ obtained by using {\tt ES5} with $560\times 400$ uniform cells.
 One can see that the discontinuities are captured with high resolution, and the results agree well with those in \cite{HeTang2012RMHD,ZhaoTang2017,WuTangM3AS}.

 } \end{expl}